VRCFury/VRCFury/README.md

 ### Full Controller

 This is usually only useful for prefab artists.
 Provide a controller, menu, and params, and it will be merged into your client's avatar automatically.
 If you're working on your own avatar, you should usually just add these things to your avatar's own controller, menu, and params instead.

-### Legacy Prefab Support

-If this module is present, VRCFury will attempt to seek out and wire up some pre-VRCFury legacy prefabs stored within your avatar.
-If you aren't instructed to use this, then you probably shouldn't as it won't help you.

 ### TPS Integration